 Thankfully, so far none of the Walgreens releases have been terribly hard to find.
 Their McFarlane stuff was plentiful, and it would seem the same could be said of Tyrion.
 Hopefully the Hasbro offerings follow suit, but if you don't want to worry about it, you could always pre-order them from the Walgreens website.

 Funko's first series of Legacy GoT figures had a lot of heavy-hitting characters, and though it'll be a long time before they run out of options (there are like a billion characters in the series), some wondered if they were making a mistake putting so many central characters in the first batch.
 Now we know at least some of their plan: variants.
 Some, like this Tyrion, will be based on different outfits from the show.
 Others, like the SDCC/Barnes & Noble exclusive Glow-in-the-Dark White Walker, will just be gimmicky repaints, apparently.

 Tyrion is no repaint, though.
 At least not entirely.

 Everything between the waist and neck is new, featuring his elaborately tailored Hand of the King tunic, complete with tiny Hand pin.
-It's got some nice details, particularly in the raised filigree pattern around the upper body, an element that other toy companies with far more experience might have opted to cut corners and just paint on instead.
+Edward Mosqueda's sculpt has some nice details, particularly in the raised filigree pattern around the upper body, an element that other toy companies with far more experience might have opted to cut corners and just paint on instead.